SPACE-SAVING COOKING APPLIANCES

-While they’re often used alongside full-sized ovens, they can still be used to create a full meal.
+While they’re often used with full-sized ovens, they can be used to cook a full meal alone.
 They’re ideal if you’re restricted by space in a caravan or small flat.

 Unlike standard microwaves, these models can brown food, making them a great space-saving option in comparison to an oven with grill.

 Integrated models are ideal for smaller kitchens where space is tighter.

 Alongside grilling functions, they can also work as conventional microwaves.
 These models tend to be more expensive but can remove the need to purchase a regular oven.

 Integrated models are fitted into your kitchen units to save space, and they’re a perfect choice if you prefer your microwave at eye level.
 There are also freestanding models, which can be placed on a worktop or in a kitchen unit cupboard.

 Combi microwaves come with a convection oven.
 Alongside grilling functions, they can also work as conventional microwaves.

 Single, compact ovens are built into your kitchen units and are a great option if you’re looking to save space.
 They’re usually fitted with a grill, offering more flexibility.